mikelewek/FSD_P4_ConferenceApp/README.md

 ###Task #1 - Explanation of Design Choices

+#####Notes
 * The Session and SessionForm model and endpoints were created as necessary, utilizing required variables in the project outline.
 * The Session model was set as StringProperty for sessionName, highlights, typeOfSession, and speakerKey properties since they will be inserted and queried as text.
 DateProperty was used for the date field, TimeProperty for the time field, and integer properties where necessary, so they are in the correct format and will be easy to use as an API user and query.
 To create a Session, sessionName is set as required.
 * The Session class properties: typeOfSession and speakerKey endpoints were created.
 A typeOfSession property was added to the Session and SessionForm model which allows the user to insert and sort by type.
+The speakerKey is a user's email address and inserted manully by the API user.
 * An endpoint was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
 Sessions are queried in the datastore using the websafeConferenceKey and a SessionForm message object is returned containing all sessions.
 * The getConferenceSessionsByType - The websafeConferenceKey is queried and returned from the datastore, if it exists.
 The SessionForms form message is returned as the response message.
 * The getSessionsBySpeaker - Sessions are queried, replicating the previous two functions.
 They speakerKey StringProperty was added to the Session model.